This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - Everyone Has Standards: He was outraged upon learning King Aegon II had been poisoned by his own councilors to end the war, believing that it was one thing to rise against and overthrow a king in battle, and quite another to surprise-poison him when continuing to support him became overly difficult.
 He arrested twenty-two conspirators, executing two of them (Ser Gyles Belgrave, who did not wish to outlive his king and Lord Larys Strong, whose reasons for choosing death are unknown), while nineteen chose to take the black and serve on the Wall.
 The only one who was not executed or sent to the Wall was Lord Corlys Velaryon, who was pardoned by Aegon III.

 - Hanging Judge: During the civil war between Aegon II and Rhaenyra, he fought for the latter and later famously executed (Stark style - hands on!) two traitors of the former in an event called the "Hour of the Wolf"; they were traitors to the king he fought against (Aegon II) because they unceremoniously killed said king.
+Ser Perkin the Flea's pleas that he'd already been pardoned were met with the response "not by me."

 - Heterosexual Life-Partners: His best friend was an unnamed Lord Cerwyn.